VoxalVoid/Offline-Audio-Book-Player/README.md

 ```

 On first start, the player creates `~/.config/m4bplayer/resume.dat` to store progress, bookshelf entries and UI preferences.
 If VLC, ffprobe or ffmpeg cannot be located automatically, you will be prompted to select their locations.

+Click **Visualizer** in the toolbar to open the optional visualizer window.
+Use the provided spin box to adjust how often the animation refreshes (50‑1000&nbsp;ms).

 ## Supported formats